Frequently Asked Questions

 Penn State recommends that first-year students submit the Free Application for Federal Student Aid (FAFSA) by March 1 of the senior year for maximum consideration of all student aid programs.
 Transfer and returning students should submit a FAFSA by April 15.
 May 1 is the deadline for all Pennsylvania state-funded programs.
 Students may submit the FAFSA after these dates, but they may not qualify for all aid sources.

-What is the Penn State New Kensington Federal School Code number?
+What is the Penn State New Kensington Federal School Code for financial aid?

 The Federal School Code is 003329.
 This is the same code for all campuses of Penn State and will show up on the FAFSA as University Park.
 Don't worry, though, this number is correct.
 All financial aid is processed centrally through the Office of Student Aid at University Park.